-From the outside looking in, Beyoncé Knowles Carter is probably the least relatable celebrity mom of them all, what with her family vacations on private yachts in Europe and her $7,560 maternity attire.
-But when you strip Queen Bey of her beauty, fame and unparalleled talent, you get a regular-ish 30-something mama who’s like the rest of us: loving on her kids, amazed by the miracle of pregnancy and childbirth and overwhelmed by the joy of raising children.
+From the outside looking in, Beyoncé Knowles Carter is probably the least relatable celebrity mom of all — what with her family vacations on private yachts in Europe and her $7,560 maternity attire.
+But when you strip Queen Bey of her beauty, fame and unparalleled talent, you get a regular-ish 30-something mama who’s like the rest of us: loving of her kids, amazed by the miracle of pregnancy and childbirth, and overwhelmed by the joy of raising children.

-In honor of the singer’s 37th birthday on Sept.
-4, we’ve rounded up Beyoncé’s most inspiring quotes about motherhood.
-She has talked at length over the years about her miscarriages, her healthy pregnancies, giving birth and being a mom to oldest daughter Blue and twins Rumi and Sir, and her thoughts on all of the above are surprisingly relatable, even though her lifestyle is anything but.
+We’ve rounded up Beyoncé’s most inspiring quotes about motherhood.
+The mom of three has talked at length over the years about her miscarriages, healthy pregnancies, giving birth and being a mom to oldest daughter Blue and twins Rumi and Sir, and her thoughts on all of the above are surprisingly relatable, even though her lifestyle is anything but.

 Read Bey’s most touching quotes about the family she and husband Jay-Z have built together, and prepare to be inspired (OK, probably a little bit jealous, too).

 1. When she shared the heartbreaking details of her miscarriage